What are Electric Bikes?

 It is worth getting the battery size right from the outset.
-Replacement batteries are expensive (the new 625 wh battery costs £750).
+Replacement batteries are expensive (the new 625 Wh battery costs over £750).
 Remember as well that a larger battery will last longer than a smaller one.
-It is possible with some bike to choose the battery size.
+It is possible with some bikes to choose the battery size.
 This applies for example to some of the Moustache bikes and to the Gazelle bikes.
-However with some brands the battery size is determined by the model, so that the very large batteries are only available on the more expensive bikes.
+However with most brands the battery size is determined by the model, so that the very large batteries are only available on the more expensive bikes.

 The Bosch Powerpack 500 for the rear rack (left) and downtube (right)

 Many of the bikes have an independent walk mode.
 This enables the user to move the bike slowly forward without engaging the pedals – useful for particularly boggy terrains or tough hills where you have dismounted the bike.